 - Based on the evidence available at the time of inspection, the ETI evaluation is that there can be confidence in the aspects of governance evaluated.
-The governors are well informed about the life and work of the school and they exercise their challenge function where appropriate, to support and promote improvement work and to manage the school's resources more efficiently. - The school development plan identifies priorities that are informed by appropriate consultation with all stakeholders and analysis of the school's qualitative and quantitative data. - During the inspection, the school provided evidence that satisfactory arrangements for safeguarding reflect broadly the guidance issued by the relevant Departments.
-In discussion with the inspectors, a group of children from year 6 reported that they feel safe and secure in school and know what to do if they have any concerns about their wellbeing.
-However, owing to the action short of strike, the ETI was unable to evaluate fully the outworking of the arrangements for safeguarding in the school.
+The governors have a high degree of involvement in the life of the school and exercise the challenge function, where appropriate, to support further the improvement work undertaken and to manage the school's resources more efficiently. - The school development plan is produced through consultation with all stakeholders and identifies priorities; however, the associated action plans are not informed sufficiently by robust analysis of the school's internal performance data. - During the inspection, the school provided evidence that satisfactory arrangements for safeguarding reflect broadly the guidance issued by the relevant Departments.
+In discussions with inspectors, a group of children from year 6 reported that they feel happy and safe in school and know who to talk to if they have any worries or concerns.

-The ETI was unable to evaluate fully the impact and effectiveness of:
+The ETI was unable to evaluate fully:

-- the strategic leadership;

-- the middle leadership; and

-- action to promote and sustain improvement.
+- the effectiveness of strategic leadership and governance; - the effectiveness and impact of middle leadership; and - the effectiveness of action to promote and sustain improvement.